doggybootsy/Mobile_Messages/README.md

 ### Installation
-So far this Theme only works on [Powercord](https://github.com/powercord-org/powercord).
+So far this Theme works on [Powercord](https://github.com/powercord-org/powercord) and [BetterDsicrd](https://www.betterdiscord.net/).
 There will be a better BD port

 Powercord: